plexidev/quick.db/README.md

 4. **Run:** `npm i quick.db`

 ## Support
-I work on this project in my spare time, if you'd like to support me, you can do so by [buying me a coffee! ❤️](https://www.buymeacoffee.com/lorencerri)
+I work on these projects in my spare time, if you'd like to support me, you can do so via [Patreon! ❤️](https://www.patreon.com/lorencerri)